esferatec/ec-luart-configurationmanager/README.md

 ConfigurationManager() -> object
 ```

-This function, ConfigurationManager, initializes a new instance of the configuration manager.
-It takes a table parameter for the settings and returns a new instance of the ConfigurationManager object with the provided settings.
+Initializes a new configuration manager instance.

 ## Property - settings